Student Financial Planning

 - If a bank change is made close to a disbursement, MTSA may not be able to guarantee the student’s funds to be available at disbursement date.
 A bank change may include, but is not limited to a bank merger, bank name change, bank sale, personal account update, etc.

 - Student accounts are maintained in the Business office and are available to the student for information purposes.

-- Students’ final decision regarding the distribution amount must be finalized in writing with the Student Finance Office, no later than two weeks prior to the distribution date.
+- Students’ final decision regarding the distribution amount must be finalized in writing within the time frame setup by Student Finance Office (usually three-four weeks prior to disbursement date).